AtomicTessellator/fhi-vibes/docs/Documentation/cli.md

 - processing calculations (`vibes output`), and
 - performing several other tasks like converting output files (`vibes utils`).

 Practical examples for working with the CLI are found in the [tutorials](../Tutorial/0_intro.md).
+Each of the the sub-commands has its own `--help` for additional information.

 ## `vibes template`